-POLICY #BOD-15: It is the policy of the Desert Healthcare District ("District") to ensure complete transparency and follow The Political Reform Act which require all public agencies to adopt and maintain a conflict of interest code establishing the rules for disclosure of personal assets and the disqualification from making or participating in the making of any decisions that may affect any personal asset.
-The California Fair Political Practices Commission has adopted a regulation (2 California Code of Regulations Section 18730, hereinafter "Regulation") which contains the terms of a standard Conflict of Interest Code which can be incorporated by reference and may be amended by the Fair Political Practices Commission ("FPPC") after public notice and hearings to conform to amendments in the Political Reform Act.
-The Regulation further provides that incorporation of its terms by reference along with the designation of employees and the formulation of disclosure categories by the District shall constitute the adoption and promulgation of a conflict of interest code within the meaning of Government Code Section 87300 or the amendment of a conflict of interest code within the meaning of Government Code Section 87307.
-Therefore, the terms of the Regulation and any amendments to it, duly adopted by the Fair Political Practices Commission, are hereby incorporated by reference, as augmented herein, as the Conflict of Interest Code of the District.
+POLICY #BOD-15: It is the policy of the Desert Healthcare District ("District") to ensure complete transparency and follow The Political Reform Act which requires all public agencies to adopt and maintain a conflict-of-interest code establishing the rules for disclosure of personal assets and the disqualification from making or participating in the making of any decisions that may affect any personal asset.
+The California Fair Political Practices Commission has adopted a regulation (2 California Code of Regulations Section 18730, hereinafter "Regulation") which contains the terms of a standard Conflictof-Interest Code which can be incorporated by reference and may be amended by the Fair Political Practices Commission ("FPPC") after public notice and hearings to conform to amendments in the Political Reform Act.
+The Regulation further provides that incorporation of its terms by reference along with the designation of employees and the formulation of disclosure categories by the District shall constitute the adoption and promulgation of a conflict-of-interest code within the meaning of Government Code Section 87300 or the amendment of a conflict-of-interest code within the meaning of Government Code Section 87307.
+Therefore, the terms of the Regulation and any amendments to it, duly adopted by the Fair Political Practices Commission, are hereby incorporated by reference, as augmented herein, as the Conflict-of-Interest Code of the District.

-A public official at any level of state or local government has a prohibited conflict of interest and may not make, participate in making, or in any way use or attempt to use his or her official position to influence a governmental decision when he or she knows or has reason to know he or she has a disqualifying financial interest.
+A public official at any level of state or local government has a prohibited conflict-of-interest and may not make, participate in making, or in any way use or attempt to use their official position to influence a governmental decision when they know or have reason to know they have a disqualifying financial interest.
 A financial interest can exist when the decision impacts the official's personal financial interests or the financial interests of a source of income to the official.
 A financial interest can also exist when the decision impacts an asset or investment of the public official's, or a business entity in which the public official is associated by ownership, officer status, or employment.

-It is the responsibility of each Board member and officer of the District to identify any conflicts of interest, actual or potential, that they may have in a decision to be made or an action to be taken by the District.
-If a Board member or officer becomes aware of an actual or POLICY #BOD-15 potential conflict of interest, he or she shall promptly disclose the conflict or potential conflict to the Board President, the District CEO, or legal counsel.
+It is the responsibility of each Board member and officer of the District to identify any conflicts of interest, actual or potential, that they may have in a decision to be made or an POLICY #BOD-15 action to be taken by the District.
+If a Board member or officer becomes aware of an actual or potential conflict-of-interest, they shall promptly disclose the conflict or potential conflict to the Board President and/or the District CEO and seek legal counsel's advice if a perceived conflict may be present.
 The Board member shall not participate in the subject matter of the conflict, or shall have the matter assessed by legal counsel, or shall seek the advice of the FPPC.